tink-ab/tink-link-ios/README.md

 Add a [package dependency](https://help.apple.com/xcode/mac/current/#/devb83d64851) in Xcode to your app target.

 1. In Xcode, select _File > Add Packages..._
-2. Enter `https://github.com/tink-ab/tink-link-ios` as the repository URL
+2. Enter `https://github.com/tink-ab/tink-link-ios` as the repository URL.
-3. Add the `TinkLink` product to the [target of your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app)
+3. Add the `TinkLink` product to the [target of your app](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

 #### Using CocoaPods

-Add `TinkLink` to your `Podfile`.
+Add `TinkLink` to your `Podfile`:

 ```ruby
 pod "TinkLink"